sbgadhwala/ST558_Project2/README.md

 ![](README_files/figure-gfm/cme_con_tbls-1.png)<!-- -->

+From the plot above, we can see the statistics of each zone.
+It seems that most CME events took place in the North-East region (249 events), with an average speed of 424.53 km/s, and with an average half angle of 25.45 degrees.
+The least CME events occurred in North-West region (220 events), with an average speed of 469.38 km/s and with average half angle of 27.02 degrees.

-A scatter plot between speed and half angle is also shown to visualize correlation between the two variables.
+Here this suggests that as the average half angle increase, average speed also increases.
+To check that,a scatter plot between speed and half angle is also shown to visualize correlation between the two variables.
 A linear model regression line is also fitted with the help of geom_smooth function.

 ``` r
 cor <- cor(cmeSampleData$halfAngle, cmeSampleData$speed)